 Superdrug Health & Beautycard

-With the Superdrug Beautycard you'll earn one point for every £1 you spend – but there are a number of special deals to help you rack up points quicker.
+With the Superdrug Health & Beautycard, you'll earn one point for every £1 you spend, but there are a number of special deals to help you rack up points quicker.

-Each Thursday you'll get access to exclusive discounts on a different brand, and you'll also get a special birthday treat.
+Each Thursday, you'll get access to exclusive discounts on a different brand, and you'll also get a special birthday treat.

 Volunteer as a product tester

-It's fiercely competitive to get a spot as a beauty product tester, but if you do manage it, you could bag yourself a whole load of free stuff.
+It's fiercely competitive to get a spot as a beauty product tester.
+But if you do manage it, you could bag yourself a whole load of free stuff.

-Don’t fork out for expensive makeup brushes
+Stop buying expensive makeup brushes

-Make sure to follow some of the big names on Instagram and Twitter, and keep an eye out for any discount codes they offer their followers!
+Make sure to follow some of the big names on Instagram and Twitter, and keep an eye out for any discount codes they offer their followers.

 Also check out the description of YouTube videos, like makeup tutorials and reviews, for special discounts.

-Also make sure to search the web for discount codes and special offers before you check out.
+- Search the web for discount codes and special offers before you check out.

 Don't forget your student discount